tannerntannern/ts-mixer/README.md

 3. Using decorators in mixed classes also requires a more cumbersome notation.
 See [mixing with decorators](#mixing-with-decorators) below.
 4. ES6 made it impossible to use `.apply(...)` on class constructors (or any means of calling them without `new`), which makes it impossible for `ts-mixer` to pass the proper `this` to your constructors.
 This may or may not be an issue for your code, but there are options to work around it.
 See [dealing with constructors](#dealing-with-constructors) below.
 5. `ts-mixer` does not support `instanceof` for mixins, but it does offer a replacement.
 See the [hasMixin function](#hasmixin) for more details.
-6. Certain features (specifically, `@dectorator` and `hasMixin`) make use of ES6 `Map`s, which means you must either use ES6+ or polyfill `Map` to use them.
+6. Certain features (specifically, `@decorator` and `hasMixin`) make use of ES6 `Map`s, which means you must either use ES6+ or polyfill `Map` to use them.
 If you don't need these features, you should be fine without.

 ## Quick Start
 ### Installation